LuMiSxh/Palaxy/README.md

 ![Palaxy](./assets/palaxy-banner.png)

+> A lightweight and fast manga converter for Windows, Linux and MacOS.

 # Installation

 You can install Palaxy by going to the [releases page](https://github.com/LuMiSxh/Palaxy/releases) and downloading the latest version for your